Point Grey Secondary School: History

 Designed by Fred Townley and Matheson, the main building was built in 1929 in a Collegiate Gothic style.
 Construction of the school was commissioned by the Municipality of Point Grey prior to amalgamation with the City of Vancouver.
 Point Grey Secondary was built originally as a junior high school.
 The first students began classes in September 1929 and the building served as a junior high school until 1965 when it became a full secondary school.
 In 1965, a new wing was added with a gym, laboratories and a library.
 In 2006, Point Grey, in conjunction with the Parks Board, completed a new artificial turf field, and have upgraded the track surrounding it to a rubber surface.

-Point Grey also offers Advanced Placement courses in Biology, Calculus, Chemistry, Computer Science, English, Physics, and Psychology.
+Point Grey also offers Advanced Placement courses in Calculus, Computer Science, and Psychology.

 In 1962 Point Grey was designated a comprehensive secondary school from grade 8 to 12, as it is today.
 Although the school offered a full range of courses, its focus was essentially academic.
 Today eighty-five per cent of Point Grey's grade 12's continue on with post-secondary education.